 With hundreds of thousands of people being diagnosed each year there is still little known as to why so many people are diagnosed.
 Luckily with early detection the outcomes have become very encouraging for people that are diagnosed.
 This is why it is so important to get regularly checked, especially if it is something that runs in your family.

 There is so much information and statistics that I could go on FOREVER.
 Please if you do one cool thing to raise awareness in October, educate yourself, your family and your friends.
 The more we can catch this ugly disease at an early stage the less deaths there will be each year.
 There are some really great websites below to help educate yourself and get involved!

 For 13+ years we have been voted Best of the Best by the readers of the Auburn Journal, and we couldn’t be more thankful to our community and our fantastic customers.

 Since opening the business in 1946 we have striven to be been involved in the community and has enjoyed giving back.
-In 1984 when Brad and Merrill purchased the business they have continued to be involved and continue the tradition of giving back and supporting many community events.
+In 1984 Brad and Merrill purchased the business and have since continued to be involved and continue the tradition of giving back and supporting many community events.
 Being a big part of our community, being involved and giving back is what I am passionate about.
 I do it because I see a great future for our community and all there is to benefit from for me, our company and my kids.

-I strongly feel that we are a one of a kind shop in this area with all the equipment and up to date technology that we have in their North Auburn location.
+I strongly feel that we are a one of a kind shop in this area with all the equipment and up to date technology that we have in our North Auburn location.
 Feel free to stop by and see all that we have to offer.

 People’s attention spans are shorter than ever before.
 We are constantly bombarded with messages from every corner, have no time to read long emails, and we have a rough time holding onto a business related conversation that doesn’t seem to have a point.